bishabosha/dotty/docs/docs/reference/changed-features/numeric-literals.md

 val x = -10_000_000_000
 ```
 gives a type error, since without an expected type `-10_000_000_000` is treated by rule (3) as an `Int` literal, but it is too large for that type.

+In the case that the numeric literal has an alphanumeric suffix following a `'` separator, then the following conditions hold:
+  1. The suffix is the identifier for a method on the object `scala.NumericContext`.
+  2. The type of the value referred to by the suffix is a subtype of `scala.util.FromDigits[T]`.
+  3. The type of the numeric literal is the inferred type of `T`, and its value is obtained by passing its digits to the `fromDigits` method of the suffix.

 ### The FromDigits Class